Key Takeaways

 Next, sort by position (smallest to largest) and you have a list of pages on your site that are shown in SERPs the most and that rank the highest.

-Depending on the niche you are in and the state of your website – It usually makes sense to find the best performing pages and then give them a little nudge and make them do even better than optimizing an old page that isn’t ranking at all.
+Depending on the niche you are in and the state of your website – it usually makes sense to find the best performing pages and then give them a little nudge and make them do even better, rather than optimizing an old page that isn’t ranking at all.

 If the answer is yes, you have your landing page optimization priority list sorted.